tsuru/tsuru/docs/contributing/vagrant.rst

     cd tsuru-bootstrap
     vagrant up

-After it, configure the tsuru target with the address of the server that's running by vagrant:
+Then configure the tsuru target with the address of the server that vagrant is using:

 .. highlight:: bash